Top Bar Hives

 Question: Some people say a top entrance lets the heat out.
 How do you do your entrances?

 Answer: In any hive (top bar or otherwise) I think a top entrance in the winter is always a good plan.
 It lets out the moisture and cuts down on condensation.
 Heat is seldom the problem, condensation is the problem in winter.
 A top entrance will let it out.
 Mine are all JUST top entrances.
 The reason I went with them was the skunks.
 My first TBH have a bottom entrance and the skunks were a serious problem.
 After going to the top entrances they have ceased being a problem.
+My entrances are simply the gap at the front of the hive between the first bar and the front wall.
+No holes to drill.

 Question: Does a KTBH have less attachments than a TTBH?